Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 - The Golden Eagles and their opponents have combined to hit the over four out of 13 times this season.

-- Creighton has covered seven times in 12 games with a spread this season.
+- Creighton has covered seven times in 12 chances against the spread this year.

-- Bluejays games have hit the over six out of 12 times this season.
+- So far this season, six out of the Bluejays' 12 games with an over/under have gone over the point total.

 Marquette Futures Odds